Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Introduction

 Empirical evidence supports this theoretical concern.
 As illustrated in \cref{fig:motivation}, we observe that while qEHVI \cite{daulton2020differentiable} achieves high HV scores, it fails to generate a uniformly diverse set of solutions.
-Thus its Inverse Generational Distance (IGD) -- a metric of coverage uniformity -- can be an order of magnitude larger than that of our proposed method (STAGE-BO).
-This discrepancy underscores the insufficiency of relying solely on HV for evaluation and highlights the necessity of using multiple metrics to capture the quality of the Pareto approximation.
+Thus its inverse generational distance (IGD)---the distance from the true Pareto front to the obtained Pareto front---can be an order of magnitude larger than that of our proposed method.
+This discrepancy underscores the limitation of relying solely on HV for evaluation and highlights the necessity of using multiple metrics, such as HV and IGD, to comprehensively assess Pareto front quality in the context of algorithm design.

-Recently, diversity-guided MOBO methods attempt to improve coverage but often face significant bottlenecks: they either rely on input-space metrics \cite{renganathan2025q} that do not guarantee diversity in the objective space, or retain the computational cost of HV maximization \cite{konakovic2020diversity, ngomobo, ahmadianshalchi2024pareto} Scalarization methods \cite{paria2020flexible,knowles2006parego} avoid these costs by decomposing the problem via random weights.
+Diversity-guided MOBO methods attempt to improve coverage but often face significant bottlenecks: they either rely on {input-space metrics }\cite{renganathan2025q} that do not guarantee diversity in the objective space, or retain the computational cost of HV maximization \cite{konakovic2020diversity, ngomobo, ahmadianshalchi2024pareto}.
+Scalarization methods \cite{paria2020flexible,knowles2006parego} avoid these costs by decomposing the problem via random weights.
 However, it is well-established that a uniform distribution of weights does not map to a uniform set of solutions on the Pareto front \cite{das1998normal}, frequently resulting in clustered solutions and large geometric gaps.